Modsy Design Review – Worth the Money?

 The Follow Up

 I had mentioned to them the piece of artwork with dimensions.
 When you are filling out the background information they let you know that if you want to design around any of your existing furniture specifically, you will have to pay $15 per item.

-They responded immediately that I would need to pay the extra fee for them to factor my artwork in.
+They responded immediately that I would need to pay the extra fee for them to factor in my artwork.
 I decided to pass.
-I really just wanted to see what a “designer” would suggest for furniture placement and possibly take advantage of discounts on furniture they suggest.
+I really just wanted to see what a “professional designer” would suggest for furniture placement and possibly take advantage of furniture discounts on the items they suggested.

-My main problem with the design was that it lacked any color.
-It was a room of beige, beige furniture, beige wood, beige lamps.
+My main problem with the initial design was that it lacked any color.
+It was a color palette of beige, beige furniture, beige wood, beige lamps.
 Everything was the same color.
-See a few screen shots below of my first solution.
+See a few screen shots below of my first design.
 The rug had blues, which I liked.
 Every dot you see is something you can purchase.

 I put my concerns into the second request to see what they would do differently.
 Mainly, I didn’t like the placement of the chairs and the furniture and decor were mostly beige.
-Here’s what they came back with.
+Here’s what they came back with for my second design.